White Supremacists From Patriot Front Detained En Masse Near Idaho Pride Event

-Dozens of masked members of the white supremacist group Patriot Front were reportedly arrested near a Pride event in Coeur d’Alene, Idaho, late Saturday.
+Dozens of masked members of the white supremacist group Patriot Front were arrested late Saturday as they prepared to stage a riot near a Pride event in Coeur d’Alene, Idaho, authorities say.

+Coeur d’Alene Police Chief Lee White told reporters that 31 individuals affiliated with the group were in police custody and charged with conspiracy to riot.

+The group had traveled from all over the country to sow chaos during the LGBT event, White said.
+They came from states like Texas, Utah, South Dakota, Arkansas, Oregon, and Virginia.
+Law enforcement was quick to derail the group's plans, he said, thanks to “one concerned citizen.”

+“We received a telephone call from a concerned citizen who reported that approximately 20 people jumped into a U-Haul wearing masks, they had shields, and ‘looked like a little army,’” he said.

+“They had shields, shin guards, and other riot gear with them, including at least one smoke grenade,” White said, adding that paperwork including an apparent “operations plan” had also been found in the group’s U-Haul.
+It was not immediately clear if they had any firearms.

-Video from the scene showed several members of the group kneeling in the grass, their hands zip-tied behind their backs, as counter-protesters jeered and shouted “losers!”
+Video from the scene of their arrest showed several members of the group kneeling in the grass, their hands zip-tied behind their backs, as counter-protesters jeered and shouted “losers!”

-Local news outlet KXLY reported that several people were detained, without naming the group directly, and said police were pulling the masks off those in custody and placing them into police vans.
-The Idaho Tribune shared footage from the scene and reported that members of the group were nabbed during an LGBT event in the area.
 Approximately 20 members of the group, all clad in their trademark balaclavas, blue shirts and khakis, could be seen kneeling as police officers stood around them.
+Local reports said members of the group were unmasked before being placed in police vans.

-The Coeur d’Alene Police Department declined to confirm the arrests or give any further information as of Saturday afternoon.
-One video purportedly filmed at the scene showed a cop telling onlookers the group had been detained on suspicion of conspiracy to riot.
+One video purportedly filmed at the scene showed a cop telling onlookers the group had been detained thanks to “informants in their chats,” but the police chief disputed that at an evening press conference, saying law enforcement was tipped off only by “one concerned citizen.”

-In a video shared by The Idaho Tribune, police appeared to say that authorities had placed “informants in their chats.”

 “It appears they did not come here to engage in peaceful events,” Kootenai County Sheriff Bob Norris was quoted telling Coeur d'Alene Press.